László Kövér

-László Kövér ([ˈlaːsloː ˈkøveːr]; born 29 December 1959) is a Hungarian politician and the current speaker of the National Assembly of Hungary.
-He was the acting president of Hungary from 2 April 2012 to 10 May 2012, after the resignation of Pál Schmitt.
+László Kövér ([ˈlaːsloː ˈkøveːr]; born 29 December 1959) is a Hungarian politician who is the current speaker of the National Assembly of Hungary.
+Under his capacity as speaker, he was also twice acting president of Hungary in 2012 after the resignation of Pál Schmitt, and again in 2024 after the resignation of Katalin Novák.

 A founding member of Fidesz since 1988, he served as Minister without portfolio for Civilian Intelligence Services during the first Viktor Orbán administration.
 He was appointed leader of the party in 2000, but resigned from his position the following year.

 Career

-László Kövér was born in the town of Pápa and is a founding member of the Fidesz party. it is reported that even as late as the 1990s, he declared that he was a socialist and argued for the adjective “socialist” to be included in their student organization’s (which later became Fidesz) name, which was eventually voted down by the majority, which included Viktor Orbán.
+László Kövér was born in the town of Pápa and is a founding member of the Fidesz party. it is reported that even as late as the 1990s, he declared that he was a socialist and argued for the adjective “socialist” to be included in their student organization's (which later became Fidesz) name, which was eventually voted down by the majority, which included Viktor Orbán.
 He was an active participant in the Opposition Round Table discussions – a notable stage in the Hungarian transition – as well as of the tripartite political negotiations in 1989.
 A Member of Parliament since 1990, he is now the chairman of the Board of Fidesz - Hungarian Civic Union.
 He used to lead his political group in the National Assembly, and had chaired the Committee on National Security for two terms.
 He was minister without portfolio in charge of the Civil National Security Services during the first Orbán Cabinet.
-Shortly thereafter, he was elected as the President of Fidesz, a position he held until May 5, 2001.
+Shortly thereafter, he was elected as the President of Fidesz, a position he held until 5 May 2001.

 In the 1996 to 2009 period, he was a member of the Board of the Hungarian Association for Civic Cooperation.
 A member of the Board of the Hungarian Association of International Children's Safety Service since 1990, he has been its president since 1994.

 He was elected Speaker of the National Assembly of Hungary on 22 July 2010.
 Kövér took the position on 5 August, after his predecessor, Pál Schmitt, replaced László Sólyom as President of Hungary.

-Following the resignation of Schmitt as President on 2 April 2012, Kövér became Acting President of the Republic according to the Constitution of Hungary.
-The National Assembly has 30 days to elect a new President.
+Kövér has become acting president twice-following the resignation of Schmitt as president on 2 April 2012, Kövér became acting president of the Republic according to the Constitution of Hungary.
+The National Assembly has 30 days to elect a new president.
 One of the five deputy speakers of the parliament, Sándor Lezsák was commissioned to exercise the Speaker's rights and responsibilities.
+On 10 February 2024, Katalin Novák resigned due to scandal, prompting him to take this office once more.

-Kövér was re-elected as speaker of the parliament on 6 May 2014, and also on 8 May 2018.
+Kövér was re-elected as speaker of the parliament on 6 May 2014, on 8 May 2018, and also on 2 May 2022.